Fintech Experiments and Projects

 Here are some of the Bank’s flagship projects:

 - Project Jasper is a collaborative research initiative between the public and private sectors to understand how distributed ledger technology (DLT) could transform the wholesale payments system.
 In phases 1 and 2 the project focused on exploring the clearing and settlement of high-value interbank payments using DLT.
-Phase 3 explores the potential benefits from integrating this “cash on ledger” with other assets such as foreign exchange and securities.
+Phase 3 explored the potential benefits from integrating this “cash on ledger” with other assets such as foreign exchange and securities.

 - The Bank has partnered with Payments Canada and the TMX Group to investigate a DLT solution for a securities settlement system using central bank money.